boggydigital/yet/README.md

 ### Downloading videos that require authentication

-Some YouTube videos require users to sign in - e.g. members-only video that user is supporting.
+Some YouTube videos require users to sign in - e.g. members-only videos.

 yet uses coost to persist session cookies and it's possible to reuse existing YouTube cookies to get access to videos that require authentication.